 What's not to love about the little mug of a Shih Tzu?
 They have big, round eyes set far apart, a short muzzle, fur-covered ears, and the cutest furry mustache and beard.

+With their portable stature, many pet parents may be curious, "How much does a Shih Tzu weigh?"
 These small and sturdy dogs are a bit longer than they are tall.
 They typically measure about 8-11 inches in height and weigh between 9 to 16 pounds.
 They also have a furry tail that curls back over their bodies.

 There is one exception to this lack of shedding, which occurs when Shih Tzu puppies change their coats.
 This happens around the time they turn one and start shedding like crazy.
 If this happens to your Shih Tzu, you'll need to make time for a thorough brushing at least once a day, but don't worry!
 This phase is relatively short, and you can expect to be out of hair purgatory in about three weeks.